Quickstart Guide

 Row Actions connect user selections to specific Avonni Interactions, allowing users to edit data, launch new flows, or navigate to a page.

-You've added those handy row action buttons to your Data Table.
-Now, it's time to give them superpowers!
+You've added those handy row action buttons to your Data Table, but they don't do anything yet.
+Let's give them some superpowers!

-The Avonni Interactions are like the secret sauce that makes your row actions actually do something.
+Avonni Interactions are like the engine that makes your row actions work.
+Here's how to set them up.

-Choose your target: Select the name of the row action you created in Step 6.
-For example, if you created an "Update Next Step" action, you'd choose that here.
+Choose your target: Select the name of the row action you created earlier (like "Update Next Step").

 Navigate to Page: This takes the user to a different page in Salesforce.

-By connecting your row actions to Avonni Interactions, you're turning your Data Table into a dynamic tool that lets users do amazing things with just a click
+By connecting your row actions to Avonni Interactions, you're turning your Data Table into a dynamic table that lets users do amazing things with just a click.

 Let's make your data table more visually appealing!
 You can customize how different types of data are displayed within each column.